thruthesky/site-old-20180411/README.md

 For instance, katalkenglish.com( student site ) and ontue.com ( teacher site ) has completely diffent content on help page, so, each of them should have a different home page folder.

-## Components
+## Shared Pages

-* Register page and Profile update page have some common code.
-If you want to create a componet and share between ontue.com and katalkenglish.com, you will need to make it as component.
+* Register page and Profile update page have some common for each site.
+  If you want to create a page that is shared by other sites, then the page must be saved under `src/app/pages` folder.

+## Shared Components

+* Share components must be saved under `src/app/components`